MosGeo/BPSMAutoToolbox/README.md

 - Lithologies can be duplicated, mixed, modified, and deleted.
 - Models can be duplicated, deleted, and simulated directly from Matlab.
 - 1D, 2D, and 3D models can be modified.
-- Custom open simulator scripts can be ran (OpenSimulator license is required)
+- Custom open simulator scripts can be ran (OpenSimulator license is required).
+Using this, results can be read back into Matlab.

 ## How to start?
 - Create your PetroMod 2017.2 or newer "template project" (recent older versions should work too).